 Can an employer move agency workers around different roles in the organisation to prevent their being entitled to additional rights after 12 weeks?

 For the purposes of the 12-week qualifying period under the Agency Workers Regulations 2010 (SI 2010/93), continuity is broken if the agency worker starts a new role with the hirer where the work or duties that make up the whole or the main part of the new role are substantively different from the work or duties that made up the whole or the main part of the previous role.
-The agency must inform the agency worker in writing of the type of work that he or she will be required to do in the new role.
+The agency must inform the agency worker in writing of the type of work that they will be required to do in the new role.

 However, where the most likely explanation for the move to a new role is to avoid the impact of the Regulations, the arrangement is likely to fall foul of the anti-avoidance provisions under reg.9.
 For the anti-avoidance provisions to bite in these circumstances, the agency worker must have: